LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 [![NuGet](https://badge.fury.io/nu/SpawnDev.BlazorJS.Cryptography.svg?delta=9&label=SpawnDev.BlazorJS.Cryptography)](https://www.nuget.org/packages/SpawnDev.BlazorJS.Cryptography)

-A .Net cryptography library that runs in Blazor WebAssembly apps and in .Net Web APIs.
+.Net cryptography library for Blazor, .Net Web APIs, and .Net apps.
+Supports browser and non-browser platforms.

 ### The problem this library solves
-Microsoft's System.Security.Cryptography library does not work in Blazor WebAssembly.
-This library uses the browser's built in [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) and [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) cryptography libraries when running in the browser and Microsoft's System.Security.Cryptography libraries when running on Windows and Linux.
+Most of Microsoft's System.Security.Cryptography library is marked `[UnsupportedOSPlatform("browser")]`.
+To work around this limitation, the browser's built in [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) API is used when running in the browser and Microsoft's System.Security.Cryptography libraries are used when running on non-browser platforms.

 ### Features
 - AES-GCM - symmetric encryption and decryption